ken-senagi/tailored-fertilizer-advisor-tool/README.md

-# Tailored Fertilizer Advisor Tool
+# Tailored Fertilizer Advisory Tool
 Tailored fertilizer advisor tool

 Please set the threshold value in the fist cell of the file "3-Code-Python-Deep-Learning.ipynb"

-# Please  install all Python dependences of these libraries
+# Please  install Python dependences for these libraries

 import numpy as np

 import pandas as pd